pmdevita/hikari-atsume/Readme.md

 - The Hikari Discord for help and feedback
 - FasterSpeeding for Tanjun
 - Lunarmagpie for help with the CI and linting
-- The Django project for their amazing work and some code that I borrowed.
+- The Django and django-stubs projects for their amazing work and some code that I borrowed.